I don't know even why there's any suspense about it.

 Thank you, Rush.

-Hey, I'm a 29-year teamster, and I'm a Republican.
+Hey, I'm a 29-year Teamster, and I'm a Republican.

-And you know, we had a proposition out here, proposition 32, and all the Teamster guys came out here and passed out lots and lots of shirts to all the kids that work in our facility.
+And all the Teamster guys came out here and passed out lots and lots of shirts to all the kids that work in our facility.

-And and they're like, think about what?
+And they're like, think about what?

-And I said, Well, they want to stay in control of the money.
+And I said, well, they want to stay in control of the money.

 So, you know, is Obama your guy?

-And I would ask these kids about, well, you and I'd say, so what do you think about this Prop 32?
+And I would ask these kids about, well, and I'd say, so what do you think about this Prop 32?

 Exactly.